Gricel-lee/Quantitative-patterns-DSL/README.md

 Useful resources: https://eclipsesource.com/blogs/tutorials/emf-tutorial/
 Install in other Eclipse versions: https://www.vogella.com/tutorials/EclipseEMF/article.html

-To start we need EMF and SDK.
-We will be using Eclipse Modelling Tools 2020 that already have these installed.
+To start with, we need EMF and SDK.
+We use Eclipse Modelling Tools 2020 that already have these installed.
 However, it can be installed in other Eclipse versions via Help>Install New Software> EMF - Eclipse Modeling Framework SDK and the Ecore Diagram Editor (SDK):
 ![image](https://user-images.githubusercontent.com/63869574/152025536-be74c21f-bc86-4f02-88fc-ba2a5568bf9f.png)